Mental Health, Self Care, and Nutrition: Spring

 Spring Cleaning

-As a farmer, the majority of my time is spent in the garden once summer is here, and spring marks the beginning of Neverending To-Do List 2.0.
+As a farmer, most of my time is spent in the garden once summer is here, and spring marks the beginning of Neverending To-Do List 2.0.
 In order to stay ahead of the curve and maintain balance while keeping up with everything, spring cleaning is a vital necessity.
 Spring cleaning is more than dusting off the cobwebs and trading out the dresser drawers of winter clothes for lighter threads; it’s about clearing clutter, releasing stagnant energy, and making room for what’s coming next.
 It’s in these fresh spaces that new or expansive opportunities can bloom.

 Focus on one area that’s manageable and will give you a sense of accomplishment.
-If you want to take on something that requires a lot of attention, set a timer/playlist and get after it – or make it part of your routine for the week, and get it done over time.
+If you want to take on something that requires a lot of attention, set a timer/playlist and get after it – or make it part of your weekly routine and get it done over time.
 You might find that this process of cleansing your environment naturally guides your attention to your mental organization and your body’s need for the same sort of rejuvenation.

 Helpful Tips